sudhirj/httparty/README.md

 See the [examples directory](http://github.com/jnunemaker/httparty/tree/master/examples) for even more goodies.

+Note: Putting `include HTTParty` into some existing Rails classes, like ActiveRecord models, can cause errors.
+Using an standalone class is usually the best approach.

 ## Command Line Interface

 httparty also includes the executable `httparty` which can be